Vyral/mike-quail-recruiting/join-our-team.md

 ---
 layout: recruiting
-title: -- MARKET -- Careers
+title: Northshore Careers
 permalink: /join-our-team/
 ---

 <div class="recruiting-page">
-<h1 class="join-us">Join One of the Fastest Growing Real Estate Teams in {{site.data.settings.client.market}}</h1>
+<h1 class="join-us">Join One of the Fastest Growing Real Estate Teams on The Northshore</h1>
-<h5 class="join-us-subtitle">How would your life change if you consistently earned $60,000, $75,000, $100,000 or more as a full-time real estate agent?</h5>
+<h5 class="join-us-subtitle">How would your life change if you consistently earned $150,000 - $250,000 or more as a full-time real estate agent?</h5>
 <div class="recruiting-photo">
 <span class="client-image-container">
 <img src="/img/headshot.jpg" alt="{{site.data.settings.client.name}}" class="client-image"/>